Silver Criteria

 Chase Your Tail

-Dog chases their own tail on cue.
+Dog chases their own tail on cue for at least 3 full circles.

 Close a Drawer